giordamaug/WisardLibrary/README.md

 2. Ctools

-Once you have set the python programming framework, you can use the following simple script to start using WiSARD.
+Once you have set the python programming framework, you can use the following simple script to start using WiSARD (that can be found in folder WiSARDpy).

 ```
 from wisard import *